bonesmoses/tab_tier/doc/tab_tier.md

     ...

 These functions are written such that any past archival failures will not prevent future data movement.
 Once any issues are resolved, all partitions beyond `lts_threshold` are candidates for archival.

+### Flushing

+If the partition maintenance functions were not called over a large period of time, it's possible unwanted data will remain in the root table.
+This is because the default migration system only targets the most recent partition as an optimization step.
+In these cases, it may be beneficial to force tab_tier to process all rows in a root table, for all existing partitions.
+The `flush_tier_data` function was provided for this task.
+Like `migrate_tier_data`, simply specify which root schema and table to target, and tab_tier will attempt to flush all rows from the root table into applicable partitions.

+Because this function migrates *all* data from the root table, if called immediately following `bootstrap_tier_parts`, it will relocate data to all new partitions as a single monumental transaction.
+We strongly recommend against using this function for that purpose on extremely large tables, as the full migration will likely require hours, and any error will purge all previous progress.

+Similarly, there is an analogous function that will invoke this process for all root tables.
+The `flush_all_tiers` function exists to save time and invocation complexity, calling `flush_tier_data` on all registered root tables.
+Again, ideally this should be considered a maintenance or clean up function, not a reorganization step following a registration bootstrap.

 Configuration
 =============